10 Best Herbal Teas For Constipation

 constipation tea

-Herbal teas can be an effective natural remedy for constipation, offering gentle relief without the harsh side effects of over-the-counter laxatives.
+Herbal teas can be a natural and effective remedy for constipation, offering gentle relief without the side effects of over-the-counter medications.

-However, it's important to consult a healthcare provider before regularly using herbal remedies, especially for prolonged periods or in combination with other medications.
+While herbal teas are generally safe, it's important to consult a healthcare provider before using them, especially for prolonged periods or if you have underlying health conditions.

 Table of Contents